MylesTym/MylesTym.github.io/_posts/2025-08-27-Analyzing-Servicemember-Financial-Complaints.md

 - I placed my mortgage into forbearance in XXXX oXXXX XXXX and missed 7 total payments.
 XXXX of XXXX was the beginning of XXXX and the forbearance guidelines were not fully established by any company.
 I...
 - I was approved for tax exemption in XX/XX/2022, retroactively, the extra money that was paid for tax hasn't been returned to me.

-I caught XXXX in XX/XX/2022.
-I requested a forbearance due to other m...

 ## Cluster 1 sample complaints:
 - The problem is with fraudulent charges that were made on my Ally XXXX  acct. ending in XXXX, in XXXX, XXXX, for {$14.00}, {$21.00}, {$19.00}, and {$18.00}, totaling {$73.00}, and on XX/XX/XXXX for {$1...